Apodini/ApodiniMigrator/README.md

 info org.apodini.migrator : Migration guide was generated successfully at /path/to/ApodiniMigrator/Resources/ExampleDocuments/migration_guide.json.
 ```

-Once the migration guide has been generate, use `migrate` argument to migrate the initial library:
+Once the migration guide has been generated, use `migrate` argument to migrate the initial library:

 ```console
 $ ./migrator migrate